Ghar Dwaar

 Ghar Dwaar is a 1985 Hindi family drama film starring Tanuja and Sachin Pilgaonkar in the lead roles.
 The film was remade in Telugu as Aadi Dampatulu, in Kannada as Maneye Manthralaya and in Tamil as Kudumbam Oru Kovil.

 Plot

-Dhanraj resides with his two brothers, Chander and Ketan, his sister, Asha, and wife, Savitri, in their family home.
-Dhanraj wants Chander and Ketan to study and get better jobs, so he slogs away at work, and also finds part-time work to keep the in-flow to sustain his family and pay for their education.
+Dhanraj resides with his two brothers, Chander and Ketan, sister Asha, and wife Savitri in their family home.
+Dhanraj wants Chander and Ketan to study and have a good career so he works multiple jobs and slogs away to sustain the family and pay for their education.
 But this is not enough and a choice must be made to allow only one brother to carry on studying.
-Ketan feigns an illness and let's Chander continue on to become an engineer, and eventually marries the only daughter, Chanda, of a multi-millionaire widow.
-Things do not go as planned and Chanda and her mother face humiliation after humiliation at the hands of Dhanraj and his family.
-Chanda swears to avenge this by destroying the love that binds this family.
-Watch as Chanda works on each family member individually with the hopes of separating them and dividing their love - so that she can live alone with Chander.
+Ketan feigns illness and lets Chander to become an engineer.
+Chander then marries Chanda, the only of a multi-millionaire widow.
+Things do not go as planned in the joint family and Chanda swears to destroy the love that binds this family.
+She works on each family member individually with the hopes of separating them and dividing their love, so that she can live alone with Chander.